WildMeOrg/wildbook-ia/devops/README.md

 Do not run this locally, leave that to the continuous integration (CI) service.
 See the Nightly workflow in `.github/workflows/nightly.yml` for more information.

-## Deployment with Postgres
+## Deployment with PostgreSQL

-For example instruction on how to deploy the application with postgres see: [Deploying the application with Postgres](deploy-with-prostgres.md)
+For example instruction on how to migrate and deploy the application with PostgreSQL see: [Deploying the application with PostgreSQL](deploy-with-prostgres.md)